alefcarlos/PlusUltra.EnumDescriptor.Generator/README.md

 # Enum to String Source Generator

-The source generator generates a `ToDescription` method for some enumerations
+The source generator generates a `GetDescription` method for some enumerations

 ## Get Started